YoGurt31/FTC-DeCode-28516/README.md

     * Large dropdown lists display properly on lower res screens
     * Disabled buttons are now visually identifiable as disabled
     * A warning is shown if a user selects a TFOD sample, but their device is not compatible
-    * Warning messages in a Blocks OpMode are now visible by default.
+    * Warning RoadRunner.messages in a Blocks OpMode are now visible by default.
 * Adds goBILDA 5201 and 5202 motors to Robot Configurator
 * Adds PIDF Annotation values to AndyMark, goBILDA and TETRIX motor configurations.
     This has the effect of causing the RUN_USING_ENCODERS and RUN_TO_POSITION modes to use